chrismlee26/chris-gram/README.md

 - A Full stack Web Application
 - Built in React+Redux, MongoDB, Express, Node (MERN)
 - UI in MaterialUI
-- Deployed with Docker -> CapRover -> DigitalOcean
+- ~~Deployed with Docker -> CapRover -> DigitalOcean~~
+- Currently refactoring code from MERN stack to Next.js
+- Back-end to be moved to Supabase
+- Code to be hosted on [chrislee.wtf](https://chrislee.wtf)

 ## Description

 - chrisgram v0.3.1 is image upload web application and social media platform allowing users to upload, share and like photos.
 - Now containerized with Docker Compose
-- Deployed to CapRover (PaaS) and Digital Ocean (VM)
+- ~~Deployed to CapRover (PaaS) and Digital Ocean (VM)~~

-- Front-End is hosted on https://chrisgram-client.dev.chrislee.wtf // http://localhost:3000
+- ~~Front-End is hosted on https://chrisgram-client.dev.chrislee.wtf // http://localhost:3000~~
-- Back-End is hosted on https://chrisgram-server.dev.chrislee.wtf // http://localhost:5000
+- ~~Back-End is hosted on https://chrisgram-server.dev.chrislee.wtf // http://localhost:5000~~
-- MongoDB server is running on http://localhost:27017 // port 27017
+- ~~MongoDB server is running on http://localhost:27017 // port 27017~~

 ## Build Container